If you hadn’t thought about a digital workplace strategy before the COVID pandemic, there’s a very good chance you’re thinking about one now.

 In other words, a digital workplace strategy is as much about cultural shift as it is implementing a great intranet or finding the right video conferencing tool for your needs.
 You can’t have one without the other.

-A digital workplace strategy example
+Creating a digital workplace for healthcare: A strategy example

 Healthcare providers Emergency Physicians of the Rockies audited their communications channels after an expansion.
 They found that paperwork was moving back and forth slowly via interoffice mailers, and that too many emails meant that key information wasn’t getting through.